 If possible, though, the best time to practice this connection and gain a real embodied understanding of it is when you are not under duress.
 So your mind-body can integrate the information and have it immediately accessible in times of need.

 Because the diaphragm is not a muscle that we can see, the Coregeous® ball is an incredibly helpful tool to find it.
 This soft, spongy ball will increase your proprioception, or bodily awareness, of where this muscle is and how it works.

 Mapping the Circumference of Your Diaphragm

-To get to know your own respiratory diaphragm a little bit better, lie down on your back with the ball under your lower back ribs and thoracic vertebrae—approximately where your bra/bro strap hits.
+Now that we know more about diaphragm physiology, to get to know your own respiratory diaphragm a little bit better, lie down on your back with the ball under your lower back ribs and thoracic vertebrae—approximately where your bra/bro strap hits.

 - Inhale strongly and hold the top of the breath, keeping your diaphragm contracted for a moment.
 Notice the feeling of this muscle contracted against the Coregeous® ball.

 Now exhale slowly, noticing the muscle relax and soften around the ball.

 - After a few repetitions on your back, turn over and place the ball in the archway under your front ribs.
 Repeat the same exercises, this time feeling the front of your diaphragm contract and press against the ball as you inhale, and relax and sink around the ball as you exhale.